mtalyat/Computer-Human-Interface-Scripting-Language/README.md

 - Identify and use elements and text on the screen.

 ## Syntax

-DEV NOTE:
-. for end of statement
-, for inside loops?

 | Usage | Description |
 |---|---|
 | `# This is a comment.` | Comment. |